 Tip: Doctor appointments, outings, family visits, bingo and MORE fill up a patient’s week.
-Post a Weekly Schedule Form (we have a perfect one currently available in the OT Flourish Membership) in a patient’s room or closet so you can see what their week looks like.
+Post a Weekly Schedule Form (we have a perfect one currently available in the OT Accelerator) in a patient’s room or closet so you can see what their week looks like.

 7. Don’t Document More Than Necessary

 If you have a weekly note due today, you don’t have to write a daily note as well.
 Accurate documentation is necessary, but over documenting is time consuming.
-Check out this comprehensive post on SOAP Note And Documentation Templates & Examples to get some tips!
+Check out these comprehensive posts on both efficient and effective Occupational Therapy Goals and SOAP Note And Documentation Templates & Examples to get some tips!

 8. Don’t Reinvent the Wheel